-- Moreover, an "average height" man able to execute his patented delayed vertical suplex on guys like Sycho Sid, Warlord, Vader and The Undertaker day-in and day-out may call "Giant Slayer" his job description.
+- Moreover, an "average height" man able to execute his patented delayed vertical suplex or gorilla-pressing on guys like Sycho Sid, Warlord, Vader and The Undertaker day-in and day-out may add "Giant Slayer" to his job description. note

 - Power Stable:

-- Red Baron: "The strongest wrestler pound for pound", "Union Jack Power", and of course "The British Bulldog".
+- Red Baron: "Young David", "The strongest wrestler pound for pound", "Union Jack Power", and of course "The British Bulldog".

 - Right-Hand Attack Dog: Matlida the Wonder Dog … at least in the eyes of Bobby Heenan.
 Matlida was Smith's mascot during his days with the British Bulldogs, and Heenan repeatedly claimed that Matlida was trained to bite him or one of his wrestlers without provocation.
 This came into play at WrestleMania IV, following Heenan's upset win involving him and the Islanders against the Bulldogs and Koko B. Ware, when following the match Matilda chased and caught Heenan in the aisle.